 Cancer research has taken a step forward due to a technique evolved by an Israeli woman scientist that promises the early detection of cancer.

-Cancer research has taken a step forward due to a technique evolved by an Israeli woman scientist that promises the early detection of cancer.
+Background: Cancer research has taken a step forward due to a technique evolved by an Israeli woman scientist that promises the early detection of cancer.
 Dr Chlos Tal, of the Hadassah-Hebrew University Medical Centre in Jerusalem, may have found a universal, simple test for the fatal disease that has eluded scientists for fifty years.

 Dr. Tal has found that the presence of a certain protein in the blood stream indicates either pregnancy, or cancer.
 The first report of her work, which was published in Israel last December, has been greeted throughout the scientific world with great interest.